wheelercj/COMP583-G6/docs/routes.md

 `GET <baseUrl>/v1/url/<shortUrl>` returns a JSON object

-`<shortUrl>` is not an entire URL, just the end part after the site's base URL.
+`<shortUrl>` is not an entire URL, just the unique part after the site's base URL.

 example response: